-Supported by Wiley-Blackwell Publishing and the Journal of Oral Rehabilitation
+IADR Neuroscience Group Investigator Awards by Wiley-Blackwell Journal of Oral Rehabilitation

 About these Awards:

-Three Awards will be given to young investigators who submit an outstanding basic, translational or clinical research abstract and project related to Orofacial Neuroscience at the IADR General Annual Session & Exhibition.
-The Awards consist of the following:
+The Awards will be given to investigators for an outstanding basic, translational or clinical research abstract and project related to Orofacial Neuroscience submitted to the IADR General Annual Session & Exhibition.
+The Awards consist of two categories:

 - IADR membership is required, but Neuroscience Group membership is NOT a requirement.

-- NOT eligible are 1) current officers of the IADR Neuroscience Group and 2) previous award winners.
+- NOT eligible are 1) current officers of the IADR Neuroscience Group and 2) previous award winners in the same categories.

 - Applicants must submit their abstracts to the IADR General Session & Exhibition, and adhere to the normal IADR abstract format.
 Please visit www.iadr.org/iags for more information.